Isotretinoin (Accutane) Dose Calculator

 The Isotretinoin (Accutane) Dose Calculator helps track cumulative dosing, estimate treatment duration, and monitor safety values during isotretinoin therapy.
 The key clinical idea is the cumulative dose target, which is usually expressed in mg/kg and used to guide how long treatment should continue.

-This calculator computes the target cumulative dose from body weight, compares that target with the dose already taken, estimates the remaining treatment time at the current daily dose, and shows common dose ranges by acne severity.
+This calculator computes the target cumulative dose from body weight, compares that target with the dose already taken, estimates the remaining treatment time at the entered daily dose, and shows common dose ranges by acne severity.

 It also supports lab-review context by flagging ALT and triglyceride elevations, along with reminders about common iPLEDGE-style workflow categories and follow-up timing.

-Isotretinoin treatment is usually managed around a cumulative-dose target, so it helps to see the current dose, the target, and the remaining treatment time together.
+Isotretinoin treatment is usually managed around a cumulative-dose target, so it helps to see the daily dose, the target, and the remaining treatment time together.
 That makes it easier to follow progress without doing the arithmetic by hand.

-How to Use This Calculator
+How to Use the Inputs

 1. Enter your body weight in kg or lbs